wildcloud/wildcloud-storage/README.md

 Specify special header to autheticate your application

     X-Appid: <application id>

 To save a file into the storage

     PUT /some/path

 to get file from storage

     GET /some/path

+to list files in storage

+    GET /_list_files

 and delete the file

     DELETE /some/path

 ## LICENSE